 Recent major +/- abdominal surgery

-O&G - third trimester, pre-eclampsia
+O&G - third trimester, up to 6 weeks post partum, pre-eclampsia

 Fracture, varicose veins, reduced mobility